 - Best Mechanical Keyboards under 100 dollars with Cherry MX switches

 Here are the various reasons that can cause key chatter in mechanical keyboards.

-Dust – Dust in a major factor contributing to this key chattering problem in mechanical keyboards.
-Dust can go in the mechanical switches and can cause malfunction of switches.
+Dust – Dust is a major factor contributing to this key chattering problem in mechanical keyboards.
+Dust can go into the mechanical switches and can cause the malfunction of switches.
 So, it is advisable to keep your keyboard away from dusty environments and keep it covered when not in use.

 Rough Usage – Well if you type hard or play hard then you can be damaging your mechanical switches with extra force, and this may cause them to function improperly leading to the most common problem which is key chatter.

 Temperature – Well this is not a major factor but if you keep your keyboard in hot and humid conditions then mechanical switches may not perform normally and this can lead to key chattering.